 For employees leaving on their own plans, you can take a different path.
 Assist the ex-team-member in transitioning their files and closing out their company email, while making sure there are no security gaps left behind when the process is through.

 IT Action Plan When an Employee Leaves the Company

 Choose one member of the IT team to interface with the employee, if necessary.
 In most cases, offboarding will be fast, and smooth, with minimal messages.
 But sometimes things need to be handled personally.
 Having a different IT member answer each question or problem is a recipe for miscommunication and mess.
 Instead, assign an exit transit rep, one admin, or IT department member to handle all communications and any guided transition for each employee who leaves the company

 As we’ve discussed, there are two paths for digitally offboarding an employee.
 Someone leaving in friendly conditions can be helped to transition their files and authorizations to their team or supervisor, or successor, as they go.
 Someone who must be prevented from mischief or retribution on the way out needs to be blocked from this course immediately by cutting off their access to company resources and messaging before or at the same time as they are released from employment.

 High Risk – Take Steps, Then Notify

-If an employee might be considered a security risk on departure, HR needs to let you prepare for this maneuver ahead of time.
+If an employee might be considered a security risk on departure, HR needs to let you prepare for this maneuver ahead of time via a policy.
 Ideally, you will be able to coordinate closing access to accounts, data, and equipment with the employee’s exit from the workplace.
 This way, the employee can close their employment cleanly and without the risk of a security breach.

 Low Risk – Notify and Work Together on Transition